The Lord of the Rings: The Rings of Power season 1: COVID-19 pandemic

+Filming was placed on indefinite hold after 25 days due to the COVID-19 pandemic.
 Bayona was halfway through filming his episodes when filming was shut down.
 Around 800 cast and crew members were initially told to stay home, and many non-New Zealander cast and crew eventually left the country.
 Several actors and some artists remained.
 Filming was allowed to resume in early May under new safety guidelines from the New Zealand government, but the production decided to segue into the planned filming break early rather than complete work on the first two episodes.
 The crew took advantage of the extended break to refine the designs and scripts, including adjustments to align with the new second-season storylines.
 The series was one of seven film and television productions that were granted exemptions to allow cast and crew members to re-enter New Zealand while its borders were closed to non-New Zealanders during the pandemic.
 The exemptions were granted before June 18 and applied to 93 members of the production as well as 20 family members.
-Around 10 percent of the crew were believed to be non-New Zealanders.

 Pre-production work restarted within eight or nine weeks of the pandemic beginning.
 Filming resumed on September 28, and Bayona completed filming his episodes by December 23.
 Production on further episodes was set to begin in January 2021 following a two-week Christmas break.
 Because of the filming delays, the planned episode blocks were no longer followed and two first units began filming simultaneously.
-These were called "Ent" and "Warg", named for two of Tolkien's creatures.
-Sometimes there were multiple second units filming as well, meaning there were four units working at the same time on some days.
-Once production was underway again, the design team was not able to bring in extra help from outside New Zealand.
-This forced them to cut back on some plans for later episodes, including re-using sets instead of building new ones.
+These were called "Ent" and "Warg", referencing two of Tolkien's creatures.
+At times there were also multiple second units filming, meaning there were four units working at the same time on some days.
+Once production was underway again, the design team was not able to bring in extra help from outside New Zealand, forcing them to cut back on some plans for later episodes and re-use sets instead of building new ones.

-Yip confirmed that he had begun filming by March, and Brändström was in New Zealand for production in May.
+Yip confirmed that he had begun filming by March 2021, and Brändström was in New Zealand for production in May.
 Aaron Morton and Alex Disenhof were the respective cinematographers for their episodes.
-That June, Walker said the production's timeline was "nebulous" and Amazon would "let us go when they're done with us".
+In June, Walker said the production's timeline was "nebulous" and Amazon would "let us go when they're done with us".
 Many of the international cast members were effectively trapped in New Zealand for nearly two years.
-Filming wrapped on August 2, 2021, after 385 shoot days covering 214 first unit days, 126 second unit days, and 45 splinter unit days.
-786 hours of footage was recorded for the season.
+Filming wrapped on August 2, after 385 shoot days covering 214 first unit days, 126 second unit days, and 45 splinter unit days.
+786 hours of footage was recorded.